 Methamphetamine, What Is It?

-This drug was used widely in the 1950’s to help keep truckers awake, college students more alert, and athletes on the cutting edge.
+Methamphetamine was used widely in the 1950’s to help keep truckers awake, college students more alert, and athletes on the cutting edge.
 That was before doctors found out how dangerous the drug was.

 Street or slang names for methamphetamine include speed, meth, chalk, ice, crystal, glass and crank.